mrismanaziz/Reforestation/README.md

-## What do you call an alligator in a vest?
-An in-vest-igator!
+## What do you call a group of killer whales playing instruments?
+An Orca-stra.